We represent the entire UK in our funding portfolio and have a wide scope for what we can fund.

 - Statutory obligations

-Organisations who aren’t eligible for support:
+Organisations who are not eligible for support:

 - Animal rescue / rehabilitation or projects that solely benefit animals